sherryydu/fiddler_crab_project/_README.md

 This project was completed in fulfillment of the requirements of Productivity and Reproducibility in Ecology and Evolution 2025.

+This root directory ('fiddlercrabproject') contains many folders and files.
+For more information, please see information below.

 ## File structure:

 | Directory       | Description                                         |